AdityaGitter/BlogVer2.0/README.md

-Memory updated
-Here’s a similar README template for your blog website BlogVer2.0:

-BlogVer2.0 - Your Personal Blogging Platform
+# BlogVer2.0 - Your Personal Blogging Platform
 BlogVer2.0 is a full-stack web application designed for individuals who want to share their thoughts, experiences, and creativity through blogging.
 The platform allows users to create, edit, and delete posts, manage comments, and interact with other users.
 It provides a user-friendly interface for readers and writers alike.

 Table of Contents